 Banks will be forced under PSD 2 to open access to their clients payment accounts data to third party providers via APIs (Application Programming Interface).
 This obligation exposes banks that will decide for pure compliance only to the potential risk of customer disintermediation.
 Banks keen to benefit from the new regulation and interested in rolling out new added value multi-banking services will have to consider taking on actively the AISP and/or PISP roles.

 In terms of detailed parameters of PSD 2, the European Banking Authority drafted the regulatory technical standards covering various technical issues, particularly the issue of strong customer authentication.
-These RTS should become effective 18 months from their adoption by the European Commission, however, the exact date of finalisation of the RTS (the earliest date when the RTS on SCA could become effective is estimated for September 2019).
+These RTS will become effective 18 months from their adoption by the European Commission, on 14 September 2019.

 Progress of implementation